 El Ideal Bakery by ClaireMRA via Wikimedia cc

 El Ideal Bakery and Restaurant in Silay City

-Located on Negros Occidental, just north of Bacolod, Silay City is known for its ancestral homes and good food, where rustic and cosmopolitan lifestyle meets.
+Located in Negros Occidental, just north of Bacolod, Silay City is known for its ancestral homes and good food, where rustic and cosmopolitan lifestyles meet.
 When in town, the El Ideal Bakery is a must-visit for food lovers, offering classic Filipino food, from pastries to Silog meals.
 This classic panaderia turned into a resto will take you back in time.

+El Ideal Bakery by ClaireMRA via Wikimedia cc